OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 The **webpack.config.js** will build multiple runtime loaders.
 You need to modify it to load only the shared JavaScript runtime via the **taskpane.html** file.

-1. Start Visual Studio Code and open the Excel or PowerPoint add-in project you generated.
 1. Open the **webpack.config.js** file.
+1. Go to the `plugins:` section.
-1. Remove the following **functions.html** plugin code.
+1. Remove the following `functions.html` plugin if it esists

     ```javascript
     new HtmlWebpackPlugin({
         filename: "functions.html",